alexgooner12/wild-hotels/README.md

-# wild-hotels
+## Wild Hotels

-Fictional chain of hotels
+Fictional chain of hotels - in progress
+Built with NuxtJS, Contentful, Lodash, Bootstrap, AOS, Vue awesome swiper

+To see the live-demo
+Clone the repo, npm install, npm run dev